 Just enter your email and get it sent to your inbox!
 Plus you’ll get new recipes from us every week!

-This delicious dessert is prepared all over India, and has many different names.
+This delicious Indian dessert is prepared all over India and has many different names.
 In North India, it is Sooji or Suji ka Halwa or Rava Halwa (rava is another name for semolina).
 In Maharashtra, it is called Sheera or Rava Sheera.
-In South India, it is popular as Kesari with the addition of saffron or food color or called Kesari Bhath.
+In South India, it is popular as Kesari with the addition of saffron or food color.
 In Karnataka, it is called Sajjige.
-In fact, this semolina pudding is popular in Europe as well.
+This semolina pudding is popular in Europe as well.

-Sooji ka Halwa is many times an offering to gods for Ashtami or Navratri Pooja.
-It is also a the offering made during Satyanarayan Pooja.
+Sooji ka Halwa is often an offering to the gods for Ashtami or Navratri Pooja.
+It is also an offering made during Satyanarayan Pooja.
 These festivals have a significant meaning in India, which makes this halwa so popular.

 What is Halwa?

-Halwa is typically made of flour (of various kinds), sugar, nuts, water and some fat (oil or ghee).
-Halwa has it’s roots in many cultures such as Turkish Halva, Indian Karachi Halwa and Spanish Turron.
+Halwa is typically made of flour (of various kinds), sugar, nuts, water, and some fat (oil or ghee).
+It has roots in many cultures, such as Turkish Halva, Indian Karachi Halwa, and Spanish Turron.

-This Sooji Halwa is made with semolina, sugar, ghee and water (and/or milk).
-Addition of cardamom powder, nuts and saffron is optional, but recommended as it enhances the flavor and nutrition.
+This sooji halwa is made with semolina, sugar, ghee, and water (and/or milk).
+Cardamom powder, nuts, and saffron are optional but recommended to enhance flavor and nutrition.

 Check out other popular Halwa recipes:

-Semolina is course flour made from durum wheat.
-It is usually golden or off-white in color.
-Semolina can have a more earthy aroma than common wheat flours.
-It is a high gluten and high protein flour.
+Semolina is a coarse flour made from durum wheat.
+It is usually golden or off-white in color and can have a more earthy aroma than common wheat flour.
+Semolina is high in gluten and high in protein.

-Note: Semolina is completely different than cornmeal, which is made from corn.
+Note: Semolina is entirely different than cornmeal, which is made from corn.

 Let’s start with the ingredients for the Sooji Halwa.

-Starting from the top, we have sugar, sooji (semolina), ghee, nuts & raisins, cardamom & saffron and milk (+ water).
-Here is my recipe to make ghee from unsalted butter.
+Starting from the top, we have sugar, sooji (semolina), ghee, nuts and raisins, cardamom and saffron, and milk (+ water).

 Here are some questions I used to get for the ingredients when making Sooji ka Halwa.